 o Forest or grass fire may cause expansion and eventual breakage of rock

 o Fire is most effective when the water content is high

-o The flaking continues after the fire, as millimeter-scale flakes split off previously decayed grains
+o The flaking continues after the fire, as millimeter-size flakes split off previously decayed grains

 E. Expansion and contraction from Wetting and Drying